Account payments and reports

 Usage reports for bimonthly billing period

-Post-paid clients can produce a usage report that covers the period related to an invoice (2 periods per month).
-Simply select the month and period required.
+Invoiced clients can generate a usage report that covers the invoice period (two per month).

 How do I save my reports to a spreadsheet?

-Spreadsheets can be automatically generated for daily and monthly usage reports.
-Select the report option that you need, then choose the hyperlink ‘save result to a file’.
+You can automatically generate spreadsheets for usage reports.
+Select the report option that you need, then ‘save result to a file’.

 What is the ‘Your reference’ field?